Here you can learn about the various processes, policies, and forms needed to effectively manage your student organization.

 Yes: You are planning to sell items?
 Proceed to the process for requesting to collect money.

 No: You have money already that you need to deposit?
 Proceed to the process for making a deposit.

 Step 1: Complete a Request to Collect Cash/Checks Form.

-Step 2: Email or Take form to Steve Kreider (firstname.lastname@example.org) in the Office of Student Engagement, SUN 207, for a staff signature on the "Supervisor" line.
-If emailing, Kreider will complete Step 3 for you, otherwise continue to Step 3 once you have his signature.
+Step 2: Email or take form to Leslie Cook (email@example.com) in Student Engagement, SUN 213, for a staff signature on the "Supervisor" line.
+If emailing, Leslie Cook will complete Step 3 for you, otherwise continue to Step 3 once you have her signature.